ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 This shows the great advantage of being allowed to make the first move!
 (Player 1 is always asked to go first by the Game object.)

 The generate_games.py script also outputs every stage of every game to a file (e.g. data/Match-RandomPlayer-RandomPlayer-1000.csv).
 This is essentially a flattened version of each get_journal() from the Game objects.
-For a finished Game, get_journal() will return an array showing the game play at each stage of the game, including knowledge of the move the next player made and whether this ultimate led to a win.
+For a finished Game, get_journal() will return an array showing the game play at each stage of the game, including knowledge of the move the next player made and whether this ultimately led to a win.
 This information could help our ML player learn the best moves to make given the same board layouts during its own games.

 The format of the file is as follows, with no header row:
 ```Column 0, Col 1, Col 2, ..., Col 8, Next Move, Won Ultimately```